gbdev/pandocs/content/Video_Display.md

 ` Source:      XX00-XX9F   ;XX in range from 00-F1h`\
 ` Destination: FE00-FE9F`

-It takes 160 microseconds until the transfer has completed (80 microseconds in CGB Double Speed Mode), during this time the CPU can access only HRAM (memory at FF80-FFFE).
-For this reason, the programmer must copy a short procedure into HRAM, and use this procedure to start the transfer from inside HRAM, and wait until the transfer has finished:
+The transfer takes 160 machine cycles: 152 microseconds in normal speed or 76 microseconds in CGB Double Speed Mode.
+During this time, the CPU can access only HRAM (memory at FF80-FFFE).
+For this reason, the programmer must copy a short procedure into HRAM, and use this procedure to start the transfer from inside HRAM, and wait until the transfer has
+finished:

+` run_dma:`\
 `  ld a, start address / 100h`\
 `  ldh  (FF46h),a ;start DMA transfer (starts right after instruction)`\
 `  ld  a,28h      ;delay...`\
-` wait:           ;total 4x40 cycles, approx 160ms`\
+` wait:           ;total 4x40 cycles, approx 160 μs`\
 `  dec a          ;1 cycle`\
 `  jr  nz,wait    ;3 cycles`\
 `  ret`

-Most programs are executing this procedure from inside of their VBlank procedure, but it is possible to execute it during display redraw also, allowing to display more than 40 sprites on the screen (ie. for example 40 sprites in upper half, and other 40 sprites in lower half of the screen).
+Because sprites are not displayed while OAM DMA is in progress, most programs are executing this procedure from inside of their VBlank procedure.
+But it is also possible to execute it during display redraw also, allowing to display more than 40 sprites on the screen (ie. for example 40 sprites in upper half, and other 40 sprites in lower half of the screen), at the cost of a couple lines that lack sprites.

-Sprites are not displayed while OAM DMA is being performed.

 A more compact procedure is

+` run_dma:  ; This part is in ROM`\
+`  ld a, start address / 100h`\
+`  ld bc, 2946h  ; B: wait time; C: OAM trigger`\
+`  jp run_dma_hrampart`

+` run_dma_hrampart:`\
 `  ldh ($FF00+c), a`\
 ` wait:`\
 `  dec b`\
 `  jr nz,wait`\
 `  ret`

-which should be called with a = start address / 100h, c = 46h, b = 29h.
+which should be called with a = start address / 100h, bc = 2946h.
+This
-This saves 5 bytes of HRAM, but is slightly slower overall (except in some specific cases).
+saves 5 bytes of HRAM, but is slightly slower in most cases because of the jump into the HRAM part.

 LCD VRAM DMA Transfers (CGB only)
 ---------------------------------